YorHaaa/ClassiCode/README.md

-If you want to learn more about how we perform comments classification, you can refer to this paper.
+If you want to know more about the details of classification types, you can refer to this paper.

 ````latex
 @article{rani2021,